AdobeDocs/experience-manager-65.en/help/assets/carousel-banners.md

 1. Continue to add slides until you have added all the images that you want to rotate through in the Carousel Set.
 1. (Optional) Do any of the following:

-    * If necessary, drag slide's to re-order images in the the set list.
+    * If necessary, drag slide's to re-order images intheset list.
     * To delete an image, select the image, then tap **Delete Slide **on the toolbar.

     * To apply a preset, near the upper-right corner of the page, tap the preset drop-down list, then select a preset to apply to the set at once.